ismaelamezcua/msm-documentation/Blueprints.md

 A blueprint is a consistent source for Live Copies.
 A Blueprint defines the rollout configs for all Live Copies, unless the Live Copy has been designated a different config.
 One benefit of Blueprints is that they can be rolled out, which pushes all changes to the live copies.

+## Creating a Blueprint

+When you create a blueprint configuration, you select a template that defines the internal structure of the blueprint.
+The default blueprint template assumes that the source website has the following characteristics:

+- The web site has a root page.
+- The immediate child pages of the root are language branches of the web site.
+When creating a live copy, the languages are presented as optional content to include in the copy.
+- The root of each language branch has one or more child pages.
+When creating a live copy, child pages are presented as a chapter that you can include in the live copy.

+To create a blueprint configuration:

+1. Open the **Tools** console <http://localhost:4502/miscadmin>
+2. In the folder tree, select **Tools**, then **MSM Control Center**.
+3. Click